top of page

 1888-1892

-London Rd 1/2 mile E of Stout Rd, Barton City
+London Rd 1/2 mile E of Stout Rd, Barton City, MI

 Close to Huron National Forest near Jewel Lake.
 Near Millen and Hawes Townships